spring-attic/sagan/doc/getting-started-guides/sections.md

 Start an Android virtual device
 ----------------------------------

 If you do not have an Android device for testing, you can use an [Android Virtual Device (AVD)][avd].
-To do this, you must first install the [Android SDK][sdk] and install the corresponding SDK [Platforms and Packages].
+To do this, you must first install the Android SDK and install the corresponding SDK platforms and packages.
+See [Install the Android Development Environment](#android-dev-env).

 ### Create an AVD